Iron Needs from Pregnancy to Teens

 Visit your doctor if you have tar-like black stool which is a serious sign of bleeding in the digestive tract.

 When iron supplements come in contact with teeth, they can cause discoloration or graying of the teeth.
-None of these side effects occur with KidStar™ BioFe™ Iron because of the unique process used to coat the iron and make it more absorbable.
+None of these side effects occur with KidStar™ BioFe™ Iron.

 KidStar™ BioFe™ Iron